mrsarm/django-coleman/README.rst

     $ docker compose build

 Then run again.
-A script ``docker-build.sh`` with more advance features and without using docker-compose is also provided to re-build the image.
+A script ``docker-build.sh`` with more advance features and without using docker compose is also provided to re-build the image.